 How do I take it?

 Keppra is taken orally as a liquid or tablet twice a day.
-Try to take Keppra at the same times each day.
-Keppra may be taken with or without food.
 Your doctor will likely start you on a low dose of Keppra and gradually increase the dosage.
 Keppra may be given as an injection by medical professionals in situations where it is not possible to take it orally.

 Avoid driving or operating machinery until you are certain you understand how Keppra affects you.